ProFormA/proformaxml/Whitepaper.md

 #### 7.4.2 The external-submission element

 Another way to specify a student submission is to provide a reference to an externally available submission file.
-The external-submission element works similarly to the [external-task element](#723-the-external-task-element) in that it must also be represented by a single URI.
+The external-submission element works similarly to the [external-task element](#723-the-external-task-element) in that it may also be represented by a URI.
 The only difference is that in addition to a single archive file (e.g. `submission.zip`), the external submission URI may also reference a resolvable list of files, such as a web directory.

 ### 7.5 The LMS part